Important Notice

 This Blog is for personal and non-commercial use only.
 Any information contained in this blog does not constitute any legal advice.
 The owner of this Blog is not responsible for the truthfulness or otherwise of any of the information presented in the blog.
 The users of the Blog are suggested to ascertain the truthfulness of the details in the Blog and also validate the security aspects of any of the links given in the Blog by themselves.
 Any suggestions to improve the Blog are humbly welcome 🙏

-Rule 5 and Rule 6 of the Order XII of the Schedule 1 of the Code of Civil Procedure, 1908
+Rules 10, 11 and 12 of the Order XVIII of the Schedule 1 of the Code of Civil Procedure, 1908

 and